balenaltd/handbook/Reimbursement-of-business-expenses.md

 ## Contractors

-All contractors just include reimbursable expenses in their monthly invoices.
+All contractors must add reimbursable expenses before the 23rd of the month on their Deel account.
 In order to get reimbursed you will need to include a receipt/invoice of the purchased item(s).
+More information on expenses for contractors can be found [here](https://github.com/balena-io/balena-io/wiki/Deel-(Invoicing))

 ## Employees